willkoehler/my_blog/_posts/2016-12-20-navigation-experimental-custom-transition-1.md

    outputRange: ['0deg', '360deg']
 });
    {% endhighlight %}
-- Use the visual style properties created above in a `Animated.View` (or its siblings) to render the component:
+- Use the visual style properties created above in a `Animated.View` (or `Animated.Text`, `Animated.Image` etc.) to render the component:

    {% highlight jsx %}
 const style = { transform: [{ rotate }]};
 return <Animated.View style={ style }> ... </Animated.View>;
    {% endhighlight %}

-The above code will create a view that spins for 500 milliseconds (the default duration).
+The code above will create a view that spins for 500 milliseconds (the default duration).

 Of course, I've only scratched the surface of `Animated` here.
-For more details, I'd recommend you to watch [this talk](TODO) to see what's possible, read through the [official document](TODO), and check out [this tutorial](https://medium.com/react-native-training/react-native-animations-using-the-animated-api-ebe8e0669fae#.p1ngzm78r).
+For more details, I'd recommend you to watch [this talk](https://www.youtube.com/watch?v=xDlfrcM6YBk&t=1333s) to see what's possible, read through the [official document](https://facebook.github.io/react-native/docs/animated.html), and check out [this tutorial](https://medium.com/react-native-training/react-native-animations-using-the-animated-api-ebe8e0669fae#.p1ngzm78r).

 # `CardStack` and `Transitioner`
-Now that we know `Animated`, it's time to check out the source code of `NavigationCardStack` to figure out the truth of transition animations!
+Now that we know `Animated`, it's time to dig into the source code of `NavigationCardStack`!

 There will be more code than talking from now on.
-My goal is to provide a guided tour in the source code to make it easier and faster to understand a topic.
+My goal is to provide a guided tour for the source code to make it easier to understand.
 Only relevant code is shown and the rest are "`....`".
 It'd perhaps be useful to open the full source on another screen when reading this post.

 {% highlight jsx %}
 class NavigationCardStack extends React.Component<DefaultProps, Props, void> {